Nate Lowe Player Props: Rangers vs. Royals

-On Tuesday, Nate Lowe (on the back of going 1-for-3 with a double and an RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Wednesday, Nate Lowe (on the back of going 1-for-5 with a double and an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Brad Keller.
 First pitch is at 8:05 PM ET.

 Nate Lowe Game Info & Props vs. the Royals